 the extent to which works quoted are saving you work

-NOTE: The difficulty, once again, is that the meaning of ‘substantial’ is not defined, but is a matter of fact and degree.
+NOTE: The difficulty is that the meaning of ‘substantial’ is not defined.
 A short extract may be a vital part of the work and it has often been said that the test is much more about the quality than the quantity of what has been used.
 A few sentences taken from a long novel or biography are unlikely to constitute a ‘substantial’ part of the original work, but a few lines of poetry may be.
 The only safe course, if in doubt, is to ask permission if the quotation is not covered by the special schools exception or by fair dealing (see the notes above).

 Who grants permission?